Angellica Bell: Career

-Bell joined CBBC in May 2000 mainly working as a presenter between shows.
+Bell started off her career as a roving reporter on Channel 4's The Big Breakfast in the late 1990s.
+She then had a spell presenting on Carlton Kids's live afternoon programme The Max, with Paul Leyshon, before joining CBBC in May 2000 mainly working as a presenter between shows.
 She became the main anchor of shows, including That's Genius!, Xchange, 50/50 and Short Change.
 She has also presented EastEnders Xtra and Dance Xtra.

 From 2004 to 2005, she presented CBBC's The Saturday Show.
 On 1 December 2006, Bell announced she was leaving CBBC.

 She presented Holiday Hitsquad, the BBC travel programme formerly known as Departure Lounge.

 Bell's break into adult-mainstream programming appeared on BBC One where she presented The Great British Village Show, with Alan Titchmarsh and James Martin, which was broadcast in the spring of 2007.
-In March 2007, Bell appeared on Comic Relief does Fame Academy.
+In March 2007, Bell appeared on Comic Relief Does Fame Academy.

 Also in 2007, she presented Dance Xtra for BBC Three and Children in Need, and was one of the reporters on The One Show.

 In Autumn 2008, she hosted the CBBC show Election, and the ITV2 reality show CelebAir.
-In 2009, she appeared on All Star Mr & Mrs with her then-fiancė Michael Underwood.
+In 2009, she appeared on All Star Mr & Mrs with her then-fiancé Michael Underwood.

 In 2010, Bell presented the ITV programme The Zone with Michael Underwood.
 That same year, she also presented CBBC's Project Parent.

 On 17 July 2011, she appeared as a contestant on Born to Shine.
 Bell learnt tap dancing but did not make it to the final.
 On 23 October 2011, Bell co-hosted Something for the Weekend with Tim Lovejoy standing in for Louise Redknapp.